wix-incubator/react-templates/README.md

 # Template directives and syntax

 ## Any valid HTML is a template
 Any HTML that you write is a valid template, except for inline event handlers ("on" attributes).
-See the "event handlers" section for more information.
+See the "event handlers" section below for more information.

 ## {} to identify JavaScript expressions
-You can easily embed JavaScript expressions in both attribute values and tag content by encapsulating them in {}.
+To embed JavaScript expressions in both attribute values and tag content, encapsulate them in {}.
 If this is done inside an attribute value, the value still needs to be wrapped in quotes.
 For directives (see below), {} are not used.

 ###### Sample:
 ```html